Environmental guidance for your business in Northern Ireland & Scotland

 Food waste

 In Scotland, if you process, prepare or sell food and produce more than 5kg of food waste a week, in an urban area, you will be required to separate that food waste from the rest of the waste you produce for separate collection.
-This applies to large producers (more than 50kg) from 1 January 2014 and small producers (more than 5kg) from 1 January 2016.
 This duty does not apply to businesses in rural areas or those producing less than 5 kg of food waste per week.

-The use of macerators to dispose of food waste in the sewer system will be banned from 1 January 2016, except for domestic premises and food waste producers in rural areas.
+The use of macerators to dispose of food waste in the sewer system is banned, except for domestic premises and food waste producers in rural areas.

 Scottish Government: Duty of Care - A Code of Practice